iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 24

-- Gently twist the two opening picks at the left corners of the iPad.
-This will help lift the digitizer just a bit, making it easier to separate the last bit of stubborn adhesive.
-Take your time, and don't rush it—you’ve got this!
+- Give those opening picks a little twist on the left corners of the iPad to lift the digitizer just a bit, peeling away the last of that stubborn adhesive.

 Step 25

-- Gently lift the left edge of the digitizer upwards to help loosen the adhesive along the right edge of the iPad.
+- Gently lift the left edge of the digitizer upward to peel back more of the adhesive along the right side of the iPad.

 Step 26

-- Keep the digitizer steady while you carefully slide an opening pick between the two display cables to gently loosen the last bit of stubborn adhesive.
+- Carefully hold the digitizer in place and gently slide an opening pick between the display cables to free up that last bit of stubborn adhesive.
+Almost there!

 Step 27